 The REFLUX study also illustrated a further complication that may arise in practice, namely that covariate or outcome data are missing.
-Here we illustrated how the methods for estimating the CACE can also accommodate missing data, under the assumption that the data are missing at random (MAR), without including any auxiliary variables in the imputation or Bayesian models.
-However, more generally, where there are auxiliary variables available, these should be done included in the imputation or Bayesian models.
-If the auxiliary variables have missing values themselves, this can be accommodated easily via chained-equations MI, but for the Bayesian approach, an extra model for the distribution of the auxiliary variable, given the other variables in the substantive model and the outcome needs to be added.
+Here we illustrated how the methods for estimating the CACE can also accommodate missing data, under the assumption that the data are missing at random, without including any auxiliary variables in the imputation or Bayesian models.
+However, more generally, where auxiliary variables are available, these should be included in the imputation or Bayesian models.
+If the auxiliary variables have missing values themselves, this can be accommodated easily via chained equations MI but, for the Bayesian approach, an extra model for the distribution of the auxiliary variable, given the other variables in the substantive model and the outcome, needs to be added.

-We considered here relatively simple frequentist IV methods, namely 2sls and 3sls.
-One alternative approach to the estimation of CACEs for multivariate responses, is to use linear structural equation modelling, estimated by maximum-likelihood expectationmaximization (ML-EM) algorithm (Jo and Muthén, 2001).
-Further, we only considered those settings where a linear additive treatment effect is of interest, and the assumptions for identification are met.
-Where interest lies in systems of simultaneous non-linear equations with endogeneous regressors, GMM or generalised structural equation models can be used to estimate CACEs (Davidson and MacKinnon, 2004).
+We considered here relatively simple frequentist IV methods, namely two-stage least squares and three-stage least squares.
+One alternative approach to the estimation of CACEs for multivariate responses is to use linear structural equation modelling, estimated by the maximum likelihood expectation-maximization algorithm (Jo and Muthén, 2001).
+Further, we considered only those settings where a linear additive treatment effect is of interest, and the assumptions for identification are met.
+Where interest lies in systems of simultaneous non-linear equations with endogeneous regressors, generalized method-of-moments or generalized structural equation models can be used to estimate CACEs (Davidson and Mackinnon, 2004).

 There are several options to study the sensitivity to departures from the identification assumptions.
-For example, if the exclusion restriction does not hold, a Bayesian parametric model can use priors on the non-zero direct effect of randomisation on the outcome for identification (Conley et al., 2012; Hirano et al., 2000).
+For example, if the exclusion restriction does not hold, a Bayesian parametric model can use priors on the non-zero direct effect of randomization on the outcome for identification (Conley et al., 2012; Hirano et al., 2000).
 Since the models are only weakly identified, the results would depend strongly on the parametric choices for the likelihood and the prior distributions.
-In the frequentist IV framework, such modelling is also possible, see Baiocchi et al. (2014) for an excellent tutorial on how to conduct sensitivity analysis to violations of the ER and monotonicity assumptions.
-Alternatively, violations of the ER can also be handled by using baseline covariates to model the probability of compliance directly, within structural equation modelling via ML-EM framework (Jo, 2002a,b).
-Settings where the instrument is only weakly correlated with the endogenous variable have not been considered here, because for binary non-compliance with binary allocation, the percentage of one-way non-compliance would need to be in excess of 85%, for the F-statistic of the randomisation instrument to be less than 10, the traditional cutoff beneath which an instrument is regarded as 'weak'.
+In the frequentist IV framework, such modelling is also possible; see Baiocchi et al. (2014) for an excellent tutorial on how to conduct sensitivity analysis to violations of the exclusion restriction and monotonicity assumptions.
+Alternatively, violations of the exclusion restriction can also be handled by using baseline covariates to model the probability of compliance directly, within structural equation modelling via the maximum likelihood expectation-maximization framework (Jo, 2002a, b).

+Settings where the instrument is only weakly correlated with the endogenous variable have not been considered here, because, for binary non-compliance with binary allocation, the percentage of one-way non-compliance would need to be in excess of 85%, for the F-statistic of the randomization instrument to be less than 10; the traditional cut-off beneath which an instrument is regarded as 'weak'.
 Such levels of non-compliance are not realistic in practice, with the reported median non-compliance equal to 12% (Zhang et al., 2014).
-Nevertheless, Bayesian IV methods have been shown to perform better than 2sls methods when the instrument is weak (Burgess and Thompson, 2012).
+Nevertheless, Bayesian IV methods have been shown to perform better than two-stage least squares methods when the instrument is weak (Burgess and Thompson, 2012).

-Also, for simplicity, we restricted our analysis of the case study to MAR and complete cases assumptions.
-Sensitivity to departures from these assumptions is beyond the scope of this paper, but researchers should be aware of the need to think carefully about the possible causes of missingness, and conduct sensitivity analysis under MNAR, assuming plausible differences in the distributions of the observed and the missing data.
+Also, for simplicity, we restricted our analysis of the case-study to missingness at random and complete-cases assumptions.
+Sensitivity to departures from these assumptions is beyond the scope of this paper, but researchers should be aware of the need to think carefully about the possible causes of missingness, and to conduct sensitivity analysis under missingness not at random, assuming plausible differences in the distributions of the observed and the missing data.
 When addressing the missing data through Bayesian methods, the posterior distribution can be sensitive to the choice of prior distribution, especially with a large amount of missing data (Hirano et al., 2000).